CloudCraftProjects/CloudPlane/README.md

 # CloudPlane

-A Minecraft server fork of [Pufferfish](https://github.com/pufferfish-gg/Pufferfish) with some more patches.
+A 1.20.6 Minecraft server fork of [Pufferfish](https://github.com/pufferfish-gg/Pufferfish) with some more patches.
 This fork is mainly designed to fit the CloudCraft Minecraft network.

 ## Features

 - `allowPvP` gamerule
-- Translate custom item names and their lore
+- Split item lore on newlines on protocol level
 - Instantly refresh various things on player locale change
 - Add version info to brand in F3 screen
 - Add option for changing Pufferfish config location